Omphalocele

 Our team will follow your pregnancy closely with ultrasounds and fetal monitoring (non-stress testing) to assess your babies well-being and plan for delivery.

 Omphalocele requires surgery after birth.
-This could mean a single surgery, or your baby may require multiple surgeries to slowly guide their abdominal organs in place.
+Our Pediatric Surgical team will determine whether your baby needs a single surgery or multiple surgeries to slowly guide their abdominal organs in place.

 After birth, our pediatric physicians at Golisano Children's Hospital will work closely with other specialists to provide complete care for your infant.
 By combining areas of expertise, the multidisciplinary team is able to offer safe and effective diagnostic and therapeutic resources.